 The result?
 The WIA Scorecard.

 EMSI’s Scorecard gives workforce leaders the information they need to cost-effectively measure and communicate the effectiveness of their WIA efforts.
 By leveraging readily accessible data, you can produce a report in just a few weeks, all at a fraction of the cost of unique comparison group studies.
-We invite you to take a look at the Scorecard (PDF) we produced for South Central Michigan Works! earlier this year.
-(We also conducted a study for the WIB of Southwest Missouri, which corresponds to the cover image above).
+We invite you to take a look at the Scorecard (PDF) we produced for Southern Alleghenies Workforce Investment Board in Pennsylvania.
+(The cover image above is for a separate report for the WIB of Southwest Missouri.)

 In this article, we want to take a closer look at the Scorecard model and how it works.
 We’ll cover the particular advantages of benefit-cost analysis, the methodology we use, and the details of interpreting the study results.